Rents ‘rising at fastest pace in 13 years’

 Rental growth is also partly due to the popularity of properties in higher price bands, reflecting an ongoing search for space during the coronavirus pandemic.

-Rents in London are also now starting to climb as people return to offices, with annual price growth of 1.6% recorded in the latest report, compared with falls of nearly 10% at the start of the year.
+Rents in London are also now starting to climb as people return to offices, with annual price growth of 1.6 per cent recorded in the latest report, compared with falls of nearly 10 per cent at the start of the year.

 Grainne Gilmore, head of research at Zoopla said: “The swing back of demand into city centres, including London, has underpinned another rise in rents in quarter three, especially as the supply of rental property remains tight.”